ThibautGery/ThibautGery.github.io/_drafts/2017-03-02-using-mutable-state-in-scala.md

 }
 ```

-Every input and output type should be immutable to avoid that kind of situation.
+Every input and output structures should be immutable to avoid that kind of situation.

 ```scala
 class Mutable {